felix101930/Oil_and_gas/README.md

 ## Website

-You can access the live version of the dashboard at the following link: [Crude Oil Price Dashboard](https://oil-and-gas.onrender.com/)
+You can access the live version of the dashboard at the following link: [Oil and Gas Futures Dashboard](https://oil-and-gas.onrender.com/)

 **Note:** Since this dashboard is hosted on a free Render account, it may take some time to boot up when accessed for the first time